souravsingh/IPD-presentation/PITCHME.md

 #### Let's Play!!

-Let's play a game to understand a bit on Game Theory- Guess 2/3rd of average.
+Let's play a small game to understand a bit on Game Theory- Guess 2/3rd of average.

 The aim of the game is to guess the 2/3rd of the average of your guesses.